bmabsout/Thesis/src/chapters/01_background_related_work.typ

 *Limited Logical Expressivity*: Traditional MORL approaches cannot directly express the logical relationships ("safety AND performance", "efficiency OR speed") that naturally characterize robotics objectives.

 *Computational Scalability*: Methods that maintain explicit Pareto frontiers face exponential growth in computational requirements as the number of objectives increases.

+== Avoiding Reward Engineering
+There are multiple subfields of reinforcement learning that focus efforts on avoiding the need for designing reward functions.

+==== Large Language Model-Based Reward Engineering Recent work such as the work of @eureka demonstrates how large language models can automate reward design.
+Eureka generates reward functions from natural language descriptions, employing a vision model for evaluating the adherence of the final policy to the original intentions representing in the textual description.
+While promising, such approaches still rely on standard reward engineering methodology inheriting their fundamental limitations.

+==== Imitation Learning
+Imitation learning provides an alternative to manual reward engineering by learning policies directly from expert demonstrations.
+Rather than designing reward functions, practitioners can leverage demonstrated expert behavior as the specification of desired behavior.
+This approach encompasses behavior cloning and inverse reinforcement learning, offering different strategies for avoiding manual reward specification.

+==== Behavior Cloning
+Behavior cloning completely avoids reward engineering by treating policy learning as supervised learning, directly mapping observed states to expert actions without any reward signal.
+While this represents the most direct form of reward avoidance, it suffers from distribution shift problems when the learned policy encounters states not present in the demonstration data.

+==== Inverse Reinforcement Learning
+Inverse reinforcement learning avoids manual reward engineering by automatically inferring reward functions from expert demonstrations rather than requiring explicit design.
+The work of @ng2000algorithms established the theoretical foundations, while @abbeel2004apprenticeship demonstrated practical applications.
+However, IRL approaches still typically result in scalar reward functions and face challenges in multi-objective scenarios where expert demonstrations may represent complex trade-offs between competing objectives.

 == Continuous Logic and Fuzzy Systems